Viatick-co/JARVIS_PrivacyPolicy/Policy.md

 ### Device permissions for Personal Data access

 This Application requests certain permissions from Users that allow it to access the User's device Data as described below.
-One of such is to enable Bluetooth on the Users' devices, for the purpose of contact tracing.
+One of such is to enable Bluetooth on the Users' devices, for the purpose of unlocking the employee’s personal lock/cupboard associated therein.
+It is also earmarked as a handshake to allow a time stamped automated contactless clock in and out, at the workplace, through Bluetooth Low Energy Beacons.
 By default, these permissions must be granted by the User before the respective information can be accessed.
 Once the permission has been given, it can be revoked by the User at any time.
 In order to revoke these permissions, Users may refer to the device settings or contact the Owner for support at the contact details provided in the present document.

 The exact procedure for controlling app permissions may be dependent on the User's device and software.